 NINJA GAIDEN 4 Review: Legacy Reborn with Razor-Sharp Combat

-For years, fans wondered if Ninja Gaiden would ever make a comeback.
-The franchise that once defined high-speed melee combat had been dormant since Ninja Gaiden 3: Razor’s Edge.
-Now, in 2025, NINJA GAIDEN 4 slashes its way back under the combined power of Team NINJA, PlatinumGames, and Koei Tecmo, published by Xbox Game Studios.
+For years, fans have wondered if Ninja Gaiden would make a return.
+Once synonymous with fast-paced sword-wielding action, the franchise had gone dark after Ninja Gaiden 3: Razor’s Edge.
+And, now in 2025, NINJA GAIDEN 4 will re-disembowel itself on the scene under the joint guidance of Team NINJA and PlatinumGames with Koei Tecmo doing publisher duties under Xbox Game Studios.

-The result is a thrilling yet divisive reunion of two worlds: Team NINJA’s punishing precision and Platinum’s stylized spectacle.
-It’s fast, furious, and visually striking — but also sparks a deep conversation among long-time fans about what Ninja Gaiden should be.
+The result is an exhilarating but at times incongruous union of two worlds: Team NINJA’s punishing precision and Platinum’s stylized spectacle.
+It’s a fast, furious and visually striking game that is also helping to ignite an uncomfortable conversation among long-time fans about what Ninja Gaiden should be.

 NINJA GAIDEN 4 (Credit: Xbox Game Studios)